-The ORWAP and SFAM Map Viewer is available at http://tools.oregonexplorer.info/OE <a href="http://tools.
+The ORWAP and SFAM Map Viewer is available at http://tools.oregonexplorer.info/OE_HtmlViewer/Index.html?viewer=orwap_sfam.

 Note - The SFAM Map Viewer works with all (updated) internet browsers.

 Navigate to a Site

 Users can navigate to a known location in the SFAM Map Viewer using three different methods: